-Upon the completion of this offering, we will have outstanding an aggregate of common stock.
-Additionally, we will have options outstanding, which are exercisable into shares of common stock, subject to their vesting terms, and RSUs outstanding, which will result in the issuance of shares of common stock, subject to their vesting terms.
-Of these shares, all shares of common stock to be sold in this offering (or shares assuming the underwriters exercise their option to purchase additional shares in full) will be freely tradable without restriction unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act, and without further registration under the Securities Act.
+Upon the completion of this offering, we will have outstanding an aggregate of 120,409,271 shares of common stock.
+Additionally, we will have 886,862 options outstanding, which are exercisable into 886,862 shares of common stock, subject to their vesting terms, and 342,879 RSUs outstanding, which will result in the issuance of 342,879 shares of common stock, subject to their vesting terms.
+Of these shares, all of the 20,000,000 shares of common stock to be sold in this offering (or 23,000,000 shares assuming the underwriters exercise their option to purchase additional shares in full) will be freely tradable without restriction unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act, and without further registration under the Securities Act.
 All remaining shares of common stock will be deemed "restricted securities" as such term is defined under Rule 144.
 The restricted securities were, or will be, issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which rules are summarized below.